Based on the book “Haunted Carlow” I have prepared a list of Top 10 Haunted Places in County Carlow.

 No 3 – Carlow Shopping Centre

-A perfect example of a mix of history and modernity.
+The perfect example of a mix of history and modernity.
 Carlow Shopping Centre was established on the site of the former “The Old Carlow Gaol” (1700s.) – the Old Jail in Carlow town.
 The entrance, which now leads to the Carlow Shopping Centre was originally the main gate of the Old Jail.
 The jail was closed in 1897.
 And then rebuilt by Thomas Thompson.
-The renovated parts of the former jail are still inside the shopping centre.
+The renovated parts of the former jail are still inside the shopping center.

 Based on the events of Carlow in 1834 and 1835, the novel “Lucinda Sly A Women Hanged” by the famous Irish author Maidhc Dainín Ó Sé won the 2008 Oireachtas Literary Award.

 Meanwhile, Mend I Makedo Teatr Co, in conjunction with the George Bernard Shaw Theater Carlow, staged the play “Lucina Sly” between March and May 2015, written and directed by John McKenna.

 Another story has it that Carlow Shopping Centre is haunted by the ghost of a young girl who was mistreated by prison guards.

 In the last years, many strange and unexplained incidents have taken place in the building – i.e. mysterious lights and voices appearing and moving equipment.
 This was even shown on a national television station on a program about paranormal phenomena in Ireland.